AbanobNageh/Face-Recognition/README.md

 1. PCA
 2. LDA

-these algorithms are used on the orl faces dataset.
+These algorithms are evaluated on the orl 4faces dataset.